tale/headplane/docs/Advanced-Integration.md

 You may also choose to run it natively with the distributed binaries on the releases page.
 You'll need to manage running this yourself, and I would recommend making a `systemd` unit.

+### Native Linux Integration (Beta)

+The native integration for Linux relies on the `/proc` directory to locate the Headscale process.
+To enable it, set the `HEADSCALE_INTEGRATION=proc` value in the environment variables.
+Because of the way this integration works, it only supports automatically reloading ACLs.
+It's still very experimental and may not work in all environments.

 ## Configuration Scenarios

-Since the configuration is fairly modular you can have a variety of different setups.<br>
+Since the configuration is fairly modular you can have a variety of different setups.
+This mostly applies to the Docker integration since the native integration isn't fully featured yet.
 Here are a few examples to inspire you and show you what can work and what can't:

 #### Full Integration